St Stephen's Church, Ipswich: Description

 The church's western spire makes it a landmark within the city's townscape and the most dominant element of its immediate streetscape.
 The spire's presence is further accented by it being painted cream, while the remainder of the structure, including the sympathetic addition of a sessions house at the eastern end, is dark brick.
 The building has a Latin cross plan, and a corrugated iron roof, with ventilation to its ridges.
-Its detailing, in keeping with the tall spire, is derived from the Gothic style.
+Its detailing, in keeping with the tall spire, is derived from the Gothic Revival style.
 Its windows and door openings have pointed heads.
 Detailing to the spire includes: recessed pointed head arches, accented by tracery; voussoirs, alternately projecting; and elaborate moulding.
 A lighter coloured brick articulates the pointed heads of the church's other window and door openings.

 Internally the church still contains most of its original fittings and furnishings including timber bench pews and decorative timber entrance screen.
 An original gallery overlooks the main floor of the church at the western end of the building and has access to the bell tower in the steeple.

 An operational pipe organ sits in a pit on the southern side of the altar platform with the pipes and other mechanisms stored in the upper level of the southern transept.
 There is a chancellery situated in the northern transept.

 A false rear wall has been constructed dividing the main church from the sessions house by a narrow hallway.
 The church and the sessions display several large cracks in the brick work due to shifting foundations and the floor in the sessions house is a "floating floor" which is sinking.

 The timber hall, separated from the church by a carpark, has a cross- shaped plan, and a gabled portico entry with double access stairs.
 The hall has a corrugated iron roof with large decorative ventilators, and tall bargeboards.
 Fine timber-work is used within the upper panel of each tall, narrow window to suggest the tracery of a pointed head arch.
 Although the hall is built of timber, its detailing is consistent with the Gothic references made in the adjacent church most evident on the gabled front entrance and the timber valances which encircle the building.

 Internally the hall still displays its original design clearly with a platform stage at the eastern end of the building looking out over a simple rectangular hall with a curved timber ceiling.
 An extension has been added at the rear of the building which include the church offices on the northern side.

 The lych gate, included in this precinct is at the corner of Gordon and Limestone Streets.
 It has a brick base and a tiled, gable ended roof.

 The plantings include two tall thin pines, mimicking the spire.
 The squat cypress tree plantings appropriately allow the built structure to dominate the site.